tdannecy/Odysseus/_posts/2017-09-26-WSFtW-reply.md

 His solution comes focuses on aiding the development of cross-platform apps built on central (Permazon) databases and a choice of languages (possibly via the JVM), and linking between those apps.
 Also he complains about addressbars in browsers as being a usability issue<sup title="I wouldn't have included it in Odysseus if I thought it was unusable">1</sup>, despite the fact any issues there are really caused by uncaring websites and the fact that Safari shows it can be solved if it is an issue.
 Heck editing this post on GitHub and in Odysseus I see "https://github.com/alcinnz/Odysseus/new/gh-pages/_posts" there, it's very readable.

 My hypothetical solution<sup title="I've actually been sitting on this for a while, because I'm wierd">2</sup> was all about improving the Web's strengths at sharing information.
-This involved largely replacing HTTP and substituting the general purpose language JavaScript with a few more domain-specific languages, because we have much better solutions to distributing information now than HTTP<sup title="Solutions with better performance, reliability, privacy, and no 404 errors.">3</sup> and I love the Web's domain specific languages.
+This involved largely replacing HTTP and substituting the general purpose language JavaScript with a few more domain-specific languages (a few of which I made sure were still turing complete so as not to be limiting), because we have much better solutions to distributing information now than HTTP<sup title="Solutions with better performance, reliability, privacy, and no 404 errors.">3</sup> and I love the Web's domain specific languages.

 In short his IDE would make his Web approachable to new-coming developers, whereas my IDE would make it approachable to non-developers.